Connect with others who understand.

 “Unfortunately, we do have patients as they age who have had a lot of disease in their spinal cord or brain, and they start to have cognitive problems and more balance problems,” Dr. Singer said.
 “They feel like they’re getting worse despite treatment — but I think off of disease-modifying therapies, things may be getting worse a lot faster.”

-All of these activities have proven benefits.
+All these activities have proven benefits.
 “Brain health is really important,” Dr. Singer said.
 “Exercise has been shown to help keep your brain reserves healthy.”

 Research Into Remyelination Treatments